bobthetitan7/Portfolio_Site/README.md

 # Portfolio_Site
-This is my Portfolio Site build 0.1
+This is my Portfolio Site build beta 0.0

-Ongoing optimization for ultrawide and mobile devices
+Ongoing optimization for ultrawide, laptops and mobile devices